reprise07099/qxj.github.io/_pages/about.md

 - *2022.06*: &nbsp;🎉 Our paper "Probing material absorption and optical nonlinearity of integrated photonic materials" is published by <i>Nature Communications</i>!
 - *2022.05*: &nbsp;🎉 Our conference paper "Efficiency of pulse pumped soliton microcombs" is presented at <i>CLEO 2022</i>!
 - *2022.02*: &nbsp;🎉 Our paper "Efficiency of pulse pumped soliton microcombs" is published by <i>Optica</i>!
+- *2022.02*: &nbsp;🎉 Our paper "Vibrational Kerr Solitons in an Optomechanical Microresonator" is published by <i>Physical Review Letters</i>!
 - *2021.07*: &nbsp;🏫 I start working at Caltech, Pasadena, California.

 # 📝 Publications